What do you want to do?

 - term insurance plan

-Note - Tax benefits & exemptions are subject to conditions of the Income Tax Act, 1961 and its provisions.
-Tax Laws are subject to change from time to time.
-Customer is requested to seek tax advice from his Chartered Accountant or personal tax advisor with respect to his personal tax liabilities under the Income-tax law.
+The above content is based on the current Income-tax law .
+Tax benefits are subject to changes in tax laws.
+Subject to conditions mentioned u/s 80C of the Income tax Act, 1961.
+The customer is requested to seek tax advice from his Chartered Accountant or personal tax advisor with respect to his personal tax liabilities under the Income-tax law.